theguyonthesky/ShellcodeLoader/README.md

 - Memory Injection – Allocates memory and executes the decrypted payload via a new thread.
 - YARA Rule: A tailored YARA rule developed to identify the instances and usage of the shellcode loader by targeting strings and patterns indicative of cryptographic and memory manipulation API calls.

-# File Descriptions
-- ShellCodeLoader.cpp: Contains the C++ code for the shellcode loader, involving dynamic API call resolution, AES decryption, and shellcode execution in a newly allocated memory region.
-Please reference this file for a detailed code walkthrough.
-- ShellCodeYara.yara: A YARA rule designed to detect the presence or usage of the provided shellcode loader in analyzed files or memory, targeting API calls and characteristic strings.

 # How It Works
 1. AES-encrypted shellcode and a decryption key are embedded in the loader.